vitaly-t/pg-promise/README.md

 The most important methods to understand from the beginning are [task] and [tx].
 As documented for method [query], it acquires and releases the connection, which makes it a poor choice for executing multiple queries at once.
-This is why [Chaining Queries] is an absolute must-read, to avoid writing the code that will bottleneck over connections.
+For this reason, [Chaining Queries] is an absolute must-read, to avoid writing the code that misuses connections.

-At this point, it is best to follow the [Learn by Example] - example-based tutorial for an easy start.
+At this point, it is best to follow the [Learn by Example] tutorial, for an easy start.

 ## Query Formatting